 The programmer of the first version was an Italian named Nicola Salmoria, and he was involved until 2003 in the development of MAME.
-After this date, Nicola stopped collaborating and contributing to the source code of the emulator, as it was too time-consuming to be a hobby.
+After this date, Nicola stopped collaborating and contributing to the emulator's source code, as it was too time-consuming to be a hobby.

 Playing games is a side effect

-MAME was developed with the purpose of transforming the hardware of a gaming machine (diodes, capacitors, chips, etc.), into the software.
-That is to say, to go from having a physical motherboard, to have some lines of code that emulate the behavior of that motherboard.
-Once that Hardware was converted to 100% in software, as a collateral effect, it was possible to run videogames in this emulator, although this was not the primary objective.
+MAME was developed to transform the hardware of a gaming machine (diodes, capacitors, chips, etc.) into the software.
+That is to say, to go from having a physical motherboard to having some lines of code that emulate the behavior of that motherboard.
+Once that hardware was converted to 100% in software, as a collateral effect, it was possible to run video games in this emulator, although this was not the primary objective.

 The source code of MAME

-This multi-machine arcade emulator, started as a software for MS-DOS, although it didn't take long to come out for other platforms like Windows, Mac, Linux.
-Even Google has ported MAME to its Native Client, which will allow us to enjoy MAME on Google Chrome browser.
+This multi-machine arcade emulator started as software for MS-DOS, although it didn't take long to come out for other platforms like Windows, Mac, and Linux.
+Even Google has ported MAME to its Native Client, allowing us to enjoy MAME on the Google Chrome browser.

 Reviving the old days of arcades

 MAME, and its variants like Mame32, have become the main ingredient to recreate the arcade and bar machines seen in the 1990s and early 2000s.
-This way, some companies manufacture arcade furniture very similar to those years, and they use a PC with MAME installed and running the best games of that golden age of arcade machines.
+This way, some companies manufacture arcade furniture similar to those years, using a PC with MAME installed and running the best games of that golden age of arcade machines.

-This arcade furniture reaches such a level of detail that it even incorporates a couple of coin slots so that Player 1 and Player 2 can enjoy those special moments again.
+This arcade furniture reaches such a level of detail that it even incorporates a couple of coin slots so that Players 1 and 2 can enjoy those special moments again.

 As we can see, MAME is an emulator that has made history and continues to do so.
-There is no doubt that this software has delighted thousands and millions of users who have been able to enjoy and relive those unforgettable moments in the arcades.
+There is no doubt that this software has delighted thousands and millions of users who can enjoy and relive those unforgettable moments in the arcades.